mhsjacoby/HPDmobile/README.md

 ### File Management and Data Storage
 This directory contains code for managing data, such as moving or renaming files, along with code for summarizing the completeness of the data.

+### Helpers
+Contains some commonly used functions and JSON files with information used in subsetting and labeling the data.